 Concussions are a common type of injury that occurs after any damage to the head.
-Recovering from a concussion takes time, so it’s understandable that you might start thinking about drinking while you wait to heal.
+Recovering from a concussion takes time, so understandably, you might start thinking about drinking while you wait to heal.
 However, drinking alcohol with a concussion is a very bad idea.
-To understand why it’s dangerous and find out how long you need to wait before drinking again, it’s helpful to learn more about how concussions affect your health.
+To understand why it’s dangerous and find out how long you need to wait before drinking again, it’s helpful to learn more about how concussions affect your health and the effects of alcohol on your body.

 Table of Contents